 Christmas markets in Belgium

-With a large part of the center of Brussels that has become car-free, the Brussels Christmas market now expands from the Grand Place until Place St. Catherine.
-It includes an ice-skating rink, a ferris wheel, a light show, a huge Christmas tree and, of course, the Christmas market with over 200 stands.
-Like last year, there’s also a guest country at the Brussels Christmas market and for 2015-2016 that’s Tunisia.
+With a large part of the center of Brussels that is car-free, the Brussels Christmas market expands from the Grand Place until Place St. Catherine, also including the Vismarkt, de streets around the Beurs and the Muntplein.
+It has an ice-skating rink, a ferris wheel, a light show, a huge Christmas tree and, of course, the Christmas market with over 200 stands.

-Center of Brussels: Grand Place, Place St. Catherine, Vismarkt, Place De Brouckère, Bourse, Muntplein
+Center of Brussels: Grand Place, Place St. Catherine, Vismarkt, Bourse, Muntplein

 Opening hours Brussels Christmas market

-Read about my visit to the Brussels Christmas market last year.
+Read about my visit to the Brussels Christmas market in 2015.

 It’s always fun to attend the Antwerp Christmas market as there’s something new every year.
 One year there are dancers, the year after there’s a choir… but the huge Christmas tree, the ice rink, the ferris wheel and the stalls on different squares are guaranteed.